-Since Boxhead has enemies that have to find a way through the level, they needed some kind of way to calculate their paths.
+Since Boxhead has enemies that have to find a way through the level, they needed some kind of pathfinding.
 There are many kinds of pathfinding and I chose to try A* pathfinding and flow field pathfinding.

-The game strongly relies on a grid system because of the object and structure placement so having a grid to work with was very beneficial.
+The game strongly relies on a grid system for object placement so I could leverage that to simplify a pathfinding system.